BatairAlai/BatairAlai.github.io/_posts/2015-09-29-Hello-World.markdown

 ---

-So as well as doing [The Odin Project][odin], I will be brushing up on a couple of courses that I put aside on [Udemy][udemy] to tackle some projects that I want to build, that I have a whole lot of mock ups for.
-I have it all down, the processes and how it should communicate within the application, but very little in terms of programming.
+So as well as doing [The Odin Project][odin], I will be brushing up on a couple of courses that I put aside on [Udemy][udemy],and tackle some projects that I want to build which I have just mock ups of.
+It's written down and digitally designed, the processes and how it should communicate within the application.
 I need to build it before the design process of these ideas bog me down.

 In the process of going through Udemy and The Odin Project, I am doing a base skill test to determine what I am comfortable with, what languages I'll need to learn, or ask for help on a project if it's way out of my abilities.
 I know for the main project I want to make I will need to know how to build webscraping tools, in-app multi-user input/feedback, profile creation/saving, persistent input fields, and a whole bevvy of other things.